 Hydrogen Peroxide and Baking Soda

-When red wine hits a white shirt, tablecloth or light colored carpet, try to blot up as much of the wine as possible and then spray hydrogen peroxide on the stain, followed by a hefty sprinkle of baking soda.
-Make sure that the peroxide and soda fully cover the stained area and let it sit for 2-3 minutes.
-Then rinse with water and if it's a shirt or table cloth pop it in the laundry as usual.
-This method and the product, "Wine Away" are my silver bullets for quickly and completely removing red wine stains.
+When red wine hits a white shirt, tablecloth or light-colored carpet, try to blot up as much of the wine as possible and then spray hydrogen peroxide on the stain, followed by a hefty sprinkle of baking soda.
+Make sure that the peroxide and soda fully cover the stained area and let it sit for 2 to 3 minutes.
+Then rinse with water and if it's a shirt or tablecloth pop it in the laundry as usual.
+This method and the product, "Wine Away" are silver bullets for wholly and quickly removing red wine stains.

 White Wine for Red Wine Stains

 When red wine is spilled onto your carpet or clothes, white wine can be your true companion.
 White wine will help neutralize red wine and will make it easier to lift the color off of your carpet or clothing.
 Simply pour white wine over the stained area and very gently blot the liquid up with a thick towel (be careful not to rub as this will force the stain into the carpet or clothing fibers).
 If the stain is still visible, you can add salt or soda to continue lifting out pigment.

 Club soda can be poured on the stain, and the carbonation will help to lift the stain from the carpet fibers while the salt acts as a buffer to keep the stain from setting.